Canha homers as Athletics beat Angels 3-0 for winning series

 The A’s took three of four from the Angels and won their opening series of a season for the first time since 2010, when they won three of four against the Mariners.

-Shohei Ohtani went 0 for 4 with three strikeouts as designated hitter a day after leaving his first start in nearly 23 months after failing to record an out.
-Slugger Albert Pujols, who at 40 made his 20th consecutive opening day start Friday night, singled in the second for his first hit of 2020 and wound up 1 for 12 with a walk during the four-game series.
+Shohei Ohtani went 0 for 4 with three strikeouts as designated hitter a day after failing to record an out during his first start on the mound in nearly 23 months.
+Slugger Albert Pujols, who at 40 made his 20th consecutive opening day start Friday night, singled in the second for his first hit of 2020 and wound up 1 for 12 with a walk during the series.

 Right-hander Griffin Canning (0-1) surrendered Canha’s drive to start the fourth just after the Angels’ missed opportunity in the top half of the inning.